chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/probability-models/ppdac-model/index.md

 weight: 1
 ---

-# Template for PPDAC Case Studies
+# template for ppdac case studies
 - Problem: What question(s) were addressed?
 (Why?
 Why does it matter?)
 	- Does distribution of outcome Y depend significantly on variable(s) X?
 How?
 On what else does Y depend?
 - Plan: How will we use data to address the question?